 (b) a schedule for implementing the proposed actions that ensures that the existing water quality standards for the parameter or parameters at issue are met as soon as reasonably practicable.

-(5) Within 30 days after the board's adoption of temporary water quality standards, the department or the petitioner, as applicable, shall:
+(5) Within 30 days after the department's adoption of temporary water quality standards, the department or the petitioner, as applicable, shall:

-(a) modify the preliminary implementation plan and schedule to reflect the requirements and timeframe adopted by the board for the temporary standards; and
+(a) modify the preliminary implementation plan and schedule to reflect the requirements and timeframe adopted by the department for the temporary standards; and

 (b) develop a detailed work plan describing the implementation activities that will be conducted during the first field season of the temporary standards.
 The work plan must be approved by the director of the department.